 Master's Degree Structure and Learning Goals

+The master's degree can include a maximum of 60 transferred credits.
 The transferred credits can be degree studies at another university, studies within a higher polyctechnic degree or language studies at a polytechnic (university of applied sciences).
 You cannot, however, transfer credits from the degree/degrees based on which you have been admitted to Hanken.

 Based on Hanken's mission and degree regulations learning goals have been formulated that describe the knowledge you as a student can obtain with our education.
 Thereafter, measurable learning objectives have been developed so that we can see how well you achieve the learning goals.
-There are separate learning goals for the Bachelor’s Programme, Master’s Programme, Hanken Executive MBA Programme and the Hanken PhD Programme.Each programme has four learning goals that are based on the following general knowledge and competence areas:
+There are separate learning goals for the Bachelor’s Programme, Master’s Programme, Hanken Executive MBA Programme and the Hanken PhD Programme.

 - Knowledge in economic sciences and/or the subject area in question.